 - Read current literature, talk with colleagues, and participate in professional organizations or conferences to keep abreast of developments in audiology.

-What a Hearing Aid Specialist Should Know
+Skills Needed to be a Hearing Aid Specialist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.